ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 :::

-Head over to the `WatchlistMutations` and lets introduce a version of the `AddAssetToWatchlist` mutation that allows us to add multiple assets to the watchlist at once.
+Head over to the `WatchlistMutations`, and let's introduce a version of the `AddAssetToWatchlist` mutation that allows us to add multiple assets to the watchlist at once.

 ```graphql
 mutation {